Pinjasaur/nudge/README.md

 The messages being sent can be configured in the `$phrases` variable.

-If you'd like to extra persistant and annoying you can setup the script to run periodically as a cronjob.
+If you'd like to be extra persistent and annoying you can setup the script to run periodically as a cronjob.

 ## Contributing